megaadam/abstrac/README.md

 * quickly tweak animation parameters
 * easily deploy the "animation streaming services" to any server, including cloud (e.g. `make deploy`)
 * configure schedules and layers:
-    * Multiple layers,
-    * eg. overlay an animation with a blurred version of itself
+    * Multiple layers, e.g. overlay an animation with a blurred version of itself
 * another aspect of configuration is to record a slightly longer loop, and stream that, to save CPU power, and the planet
-* future animations might be: falling autumn leaves, fun with typography etc etc...
+* future animations might be: falling autumn leaves, fun with typography, animated CPU/memory load, etc etc...

 ## System Architecture
-### The Services
+### The Service
-To make the live stream happen, I am using two systemd services.
+To make the live stream happen the `abstrac-engine.service` comprises two processes:
-* `abstrac-engine.service` (the _rendering service_)
+* `abstrac` (the _rendering process_)
-* `abstrac-ffmpeg.service` (the _streaming service_)
+* `abstrac-ffmpeg.service` (the _streaming sprocess_)

-`abstrac-engine.service` is the C++ executable that renders the animations to be streamed.
+`abstrac` is the C++ executable that renders the animations to be streamed.
 For rendering I use **`raylib`**,  which is a nice C++ wrapper around GLFW, which is an OpenGL wrapper.
 At some future point in time, it may happen that I will use OpenGL directly.
 But with my near zero OpenGL experience, **`raylib`** gave me a tremendous kickstart.

-`abstrac-ffmpeg.service` is just running a single `ffmpeg`-command that streams the rendered images to Twitch.
+`ffmpeg` is just running one of those long `ffmpeg`-commands that streams the rendered images to Twitch.

-### Service Interoperation
+### Process Inter-Op
 There is no intricate communication protocol here!
-The interface between the two services, is simply a circular RAM disk buffer.
+The interface between the two processes, is simply a circular RAM disk buffer.

-The rendering service is writing images to a RAM disk (numbered `*.00000 - *01999`).
-It is looping through the numbers.
+The rendering service is writing images to a RAM disk (numbered `*.00000 - *.01999`).
+It is looping through the 2000 numbers.
 The streaming service is then looping through the same images.
 The rich `ffmpeg` command line interface provides a straightforward way of streaming a loop of images on a wildcard filepath.
 The file format is uncompressed raw 32-bit RGBA.
 (Initially I used png, but after a while I noticed that the **`raylib`** png conversion was disproportionately CPU-intensive!)

-Currently, there is no safeguard to prevent read/write race conditions.
+Currently, I have no safeguard to prevent read/write race conditions.
 But the services seem to cope quite well anyway.

-The service files, including the full `ffmpeg` command, and stream scheduling, are [all in this repo](https://github.com/megaadam/abstrac/tree/main/service).
+The service file, including the timers and the full `ffmpeg` command, and stream scheduling, are [all in this repo](https://github.com/megaadam/abstrac/tree/main/service).

+### The Schedule
+To save the planet, the service is sleeping at night.
+Instead of going into `crontab` weirdness, I have decided to stay within the domain and rely on `systemd`  timers.

 ## Streaming Format
 * Flash Video container format over the RTMP streaming protocol